paritytech/polkadot-sdk/templates/minimal/README.md

 Minimal template can run as a single-node chain based on Omni Node (TODO: add link to doc) too.

-* 󰇚 OmniNode (TODO: add link to omni node docs) is represented by a binary called `polkadot-parachain`, which can be downloaded from [Polkadot SDK releases](https://github.com/paritytech/polkadot-sdk/releases/latest).
+* 󰇚 OmniNode (TODO: add link to omni node docs) can be run by using the `polkadot-parachain` binary, which can be downloaded from [Polkadot SDK releases](https://github.com/paritytech/polkadot-sdk/releases/latest).
+It is one instantiation of the idea of OmniNode, which comes with [builtin customized chain specs](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/polkadot-parachain/chain-specs).

 *   Once built, add it to the `PATH` environment variable like so: